larslorch/dibs/README.md

 Whenever a GPU backend is available to JAX, the implementation will automatically leverage it to accelerate its computations.

 ## Examples
-For a working example of the above,  we recommend opening our example notebook in Google colab, which runs **directly from your browser**.
-Select the GPU runtime available in Google colab to see the wall time improvement.
+For a working example of the above,  we recommend opening our example notebook in Google Colab, which runs **directly from your browser**.
+Selecting the GPU runtime available in Google Colab will make inference significantly faster.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/larslorch/dibs/blob/master/examples/dibs_joint_colab.ipynb)